se-abdullahmustafa/youtube-video-to-pdf-api/README.md

 ## Features

 - Convert YouTube videos to PDF documents using yt-dlp for reliable downloads
-- Configurable frame extraction intervals (in minutes)
+- Configurable frame extraction intervals (in seconds)
+- Real-time progress tracking with Server-Sent Events (SSE)
 - Asynchronous processing for better performance
 - Built with FastAPI for high performance and automatic API documentation
 - CORS enabled for web application integration